 So, you’ve realized that communication in your relationship has broken down.
 It can feel like trying to build a bridge over troubled waters – daunting and overwhelming.
 But don’t worry, it’s not impossible to rebuild those bridges.

-By identifying the root causes of communication breakdown, practising active listening, using ‘I’ statements instead of ‘you’ statements, finding common ground, and seeking professional help if needed – you can overcome this obstacle.
+You can overcome this obstacle by identifying the root causes of communication breakdown, practicing active listening, using ‘I’ statements instead of ‘you’ statements, finding common ground, and seeking professional help if needed.

 Think of your relationship as a garden that needs constant care and attention.
-Just like how you tend to your plants by weeding out the bad ones and nurturing the good ones, you need to do the same with your communication.
+You need to do the same with your communication, like how you tend to your plants by weeding out the bad ones and nurturing the good ones.

-It may take time and effort but just like how a garden blossoms into something beautiful under careful cultivation – so too can your relationship flourish with attentive communication.
+It may take time and effort, but like how a garden blossoms into something beautiful under careful cultivation, your relationship can flourish with attentive communication.

-Remember that rebuilding communication bridges is not an overnight process but rather takes patience and understanding.
-Like tending to a garden or building a bridge brick by brick- it takes time but eventually leads to growth and connection.
+Remember that rebuilding communication bridges is not an overnight process but takes patience and understanding.
+It takes time, like tending to a garden or building a bridge brick by brick, but it eventually leads to growth and connection.

-So keep at it and trust that with dedication and perseverance – better communication will be within reach.
+So keep at it and trust that better communication will be within reach with dedication and perseverance.